Willie Haines: Southampton

 At Southampton, Haines joined a club which had been struggling financially and on the pitch.
 He linked up with his former Portsmouth colleague, Jerry Mackie, and was an immediate success.
-On 3 November 1928, he scored four goals in an 8–2 victory over Blackpool at The Dell — this was the first four-goal haul since the club had joined the Football League in 1920.
+On 3 November 1928, he scored four goals in an 8–2 victory over Blackpool at The Dell – this was the first four-goal haul since the club had joined the Football League in 1920.
 Haines' 16 goals were a major factor in the Saints finishing fourth in the Second Division table.

 Haines was a "well-built country boy" who soon became as popular at The Dell as he had been at Fratton Park.
 Despite his build and power, he would often take penalties without a run-up.

 In the following season, Haines was injured in September and lost his place at centre-forward to Dick Rowley before returning to the side in February 1930.
 He marked his return by scoring five goals in the first three matches back and ended the season with 15 goals from 19 appearances.
 By now, manager Arthur Chadwick was forced to sell players to improve the club's finances, and Rowley had been sold to Tottenham Hotspur in February.
 At the time of his departure, Rowley had scored 25 goals from 25 league appearances and with him went Saints' last hopes of promotion, and they finished seventh in the table.

 Haines missed the first half of the 1930–31 season because of injury, returning to the side on 27 December.
 Once back in the side, he embarked on a goal-scoring run with seven goals in his first four games and went on to become top scorer for the club with 15 goals from 21 appearances.

 In his final season at The Dell, Haines was plagued by injuries and was only able to make three appearances, with various players including Arthur Haddleton and Johnny McIlwaine unsuccessfully trying to replace him at centre-forward before the emergence of Ted Drake from the reserves.

 Haines retired in the summer of 1932, having scored a creditable 47 goals from 71 first-team appearances for the Saints.

 Weymouth

 In September 1932, he returned to the Western League with Weymouth, for whom he scored 275 goals in 205 appearances.
+On 16 October 1934, Haines scored his 100th and 101st goals for Weymouth as they beat Newport 2–1, in a replayed FA Cup Tie.

+He left Weymouth in 1937 as their all-time top goalscorer.

+Frome Town

+Haines ended his career back at Frome Town by scoring three goals in four games for the club in 1937.